Open In Colab Open in Kaggle

 # @title Submit your feedback

-Word2vec is a group of related models used to produce word embeddings.
+Word2vec is a group of related models that produce word embeddings.
 These models are shallow, two-layer neural networks trained to reconstruct linguistic contexts of words.
-Word2vec takes as its input a large corpus of text and produces a vector space, with each unique word in the corpus being assigned a corresponding vector in the space.
+Word2vec takes a large corpus of text as input and produces a vector space, with each unique word in the corpus being assigned a corresponding vector in the space.

 We will create embeddings for a subset of categories in Brown corpus.
 To achieve this task we will use gensim library to create word2vec embeddings.
 Gensim’s word2vec expects a sequence of sentences as its input.
 Each sentence is a list of words.